typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

 ### Frontmatter

 By default the plugin will configure minimal required [Frontmatter](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter) configuration.
-Additionally required global Frontmatter options can be passed in using the `frontmatter` options object
+Additionally required global Frontmatter options can be passed in using the `frontmatterGlobals` options object

 `docusaurus.config.js`: